 and, as available, attributes for author, title, and so on.

-has a link to the Behavior
+Document has a link to the Behaviors

-associated with it, and in fact Root
+associated with it, and in fact Root is a subclass of

-with a link to the Behavior
+Document with a link to the Behaviors

-operational on all Document
+operational on all Documents.

-implement all the user-level functionality
+Behavior implement all the user-level functionality

-in a hub is read from
+and the list of Behavior in a hub is read from

 a XML hub document.

-, most important hub, is associated with the
+System.hub, most important hub, is associated with the

-and establishes all those Behavior
+Root and establishes all those Behaviors

 that are always active no matter if the document displayed is HTML, PDF,